 Another distinction between soft and hard costs in construction is the eye test: if you can physically see it, it’s probably a hard cost; if you can’t, it’s likely a soft cost.
 Soft costs aren’t as physically apparent as hard costs because they are intangible.

 How To Estimate Commercial Construction Costs

-Estimating hard costs is comparatively simple.
-Hard costs are tangible and predictable.
-For instance, your contractor should be able to forecast how much lumber and how many nails will be needed for your building.
-Materials costs can fluctuate, of course, but there is a ceiling on these costs.
+While materials costs can fluctuate, they have a ceiling that developers can account for.
 Wages can be a bit trickier, but experienced contractors have a feel for how long construction will take and how many hours of paid labor will be required to finish the job.

 What Percentage of the Construction Cost Is Reasonable for the Project’s Soft Costs?

 Soft costs can constitute a wide range of expenses on a project budget; they can be as little as 25% and as much as 75%.
 The soft costs in the final project budget depend upon the level of engagement in the construction process.

 If your project consists of modest costs for land acquisition and relatively straightforward design and approval, soft costs will fall at the low end of the range.